dentonmwood/selenium-docker-suite/README.md

 - **JUnit** - Java testing framework.
 Runs the tests and supplies input.
 - **Selenium** - Reactive testing framework.
 Spins up browser instances and collects output. **Selenium Grid** ensures that the tests can be run on multiple browsers.
 It consists of a Hub and a Node.
 The Node runs several browser instances which connect to the Hub.
 - **Maven** - dependency manager.
 Packages the tests as a JAR and handles any test dependencies.
-- **Docker** - container software.
-Sticks the JAR in a small Linux container that is independent of the surrounding environment (defined in the Dockerfile). **Docker Compose** spins up containers for all elements of the application (Postgre, Redis, the main myICPC application, the UI, etc.), and runs the tests.
+- **Docker** - containerization software.
+Sticks the JAR in a small Linux container that is independent of the surrounding environment (defined in the Dockerfile).
+- **Kubernetes** - orchestration software.
+Spins up containers for all elements of the application (Postgre, Redis, the main myICPC application, the UI, etc.), and runs the tests.

 ## Setup